When it comes to repelling mosquitoes, some people have their own methods that they swear by, while for others, the same techniques are useless.

 Rainwater barrels or any other container that can’t be emptied should be covered.
 Ponds or untreated pools should have dunks and/or fish added to them.

-Misting systems can effectively reduce mosquito populations.
+Misting systems or fogging can effectively reduce mosquito populations.
 Spraying insecticides into the environment may harm other insects, so they should only be used when really needed.

 Mosquito Traps and Bug Zappers

-Buy a mosquito trap.
-These require on-going maintenance and expense.
+Buy a carbon dioxide mosquito trap.
+These require ongoing maintenance and expense.
 They can catch many mosquitoes, but you will probably need other protection forms as they won’t eliminate all mosquitoes.